-It is fine if the shorts is slightly bigger or smaller than the width of the body, since it is a knitted material, you can stretch a little to get them fit together.
+It is fine if the shorts are slightly bigger or smaller than the width of the body since it is a knitted material, you can stretch a little to get them fit together.

 Insert shorts into the body, with right side facing each other.
 Pin and sew together with the waistband lining, with 3/8″ seam allowance.

 Leave a side opening on the waistband lining for elastic band entry.

 Measure the wearer’s under the waist and add about 2″ for loose fit low-waist rompers.